Unpacking the Latest Options Trading Trends in Hims & Hers Health

-Today, Benzinga's options scanner spotted 15 uncommon options trades for Hims & Hers Health.
+We gleaned this information from our observations today when Benzinga's options scanner highlighted 28 extraordinary options activities for Hims & Hers Health.
+This level of activity is out of the ordinary.

 |Symbol